lewismcgeary/AndroidtoAppleVectorLogo/README.md

 This project is an Android app demoing the use of AnimatedVectorDrawables to morph vector graphics within an android app.
 It is compatible with Android version 5.0(Lollipop) and above.

-I've also written an [article explaining the process of making this: https://lewismcgeary.github.io/posts/animated-vector-drawable-pathMorphing/](https://lewismcgeary.github.io/posts/animated-vector-drawable-pathMorphing/).
+Tutorial for making this: [https://lewismcgeary.github.io/posts/animated-vector-drawable-pathMorphing/](https://lewismcgeary.github.io/posts/animated-vector-drawable-pathMorphing/).

 Follow me on [Google+: +LewisMcGeary](https://www.google.com/+LewisMcGeary) or [Twitter: @lewismcgeary](https://twitter.com/lewismcgeary).